 Where We Came From

-the Bradford Group opened for business on March 1, 2000 in a lovingly renovated school building owned by a former competitor and now occupied by the Church of Scientology.
-(What a long, strange trip it’s been.)
-Our approach to marketing turned out to be a hit.
-Within a month we had a sizable client roster.
-After several more months of 18 hour days, we had broken even and hired our first employee.
+The Bradford Group opened for business on March 1, 2000, in a lovingly renovated school building owned by a former competitor and now occupied by the Church of Scientology.
+(What a long, strange journey it’s been.)
+Our approach to marketing was an instant hit and within a month we had a sizable client roster.
+After several more months of 18-hour days, we had broken even and hired our first employee.
 We were having fun.

 And we still are.

-The founders of the Bradford Group, CEO Jeff Bradford and COO Gina Gallup, brought complementary talents to the agency.
+CEO Jeff Bradford and COO Gina Gallup brought complementary talents to the agency.
 Jeff, a lifelong writer and incurable entrepreneur, was a former newspaperman with many years experience as a marketing agency executive.
-Gina, a lifelong musician who understands how to compose success in any venture, was a veteran of the business side of the agency business.
+Gina, a lifelong musician who understands how to score success in any venture, was a veteran of the business side of the agency world.
 It was a perfect combination.

 And it still is.